KhronosGroup/glTF/specification/README.md

 Each node can contain one or more meshes, a skin instance, a joint name, or a camera, defined in the `meshes`, `skeletons`, `skin`, `jointName`, and `camera` properties, respectively.

-Nodes have a optional `name` property.
+Nodes have an optional `name` property.

-Node also have transform properties, as described in the next section.
+Nodes also have transform properties, as described in the next section.

 Nodes are organized in a parent-child hierarchy known informally as the *node hierarchy*.